MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Supported scenarios for kiosk mode based on identity type

-### For users who sign-in to HoloLens are either Local accounts or MSA:
+### For users who sign-in to HoloLens are either Local accounts or MSA

 | **Desired kiosk experience** | **Recommended solution** | **Remarks** |
 | --- | --- | --- |
 | Every user who signs in gets kiosk experience. | Configure Global Assigned Access profile |
 | Specific user who signs in gets kiosk experience. | Configure single or multiple app assigned access profile (as required) specifying name of specific user. | For single app kiosk mode, only local user account or MSA account is supported on HoloLens.For multiple app kiosk mode, only MSA account or AAD account is supported on HoloLens. |

-### For users who sign-in to HoloLens using AAD accounts:
+### For users who sign-in to HoloLens using AAD accounts

 | **Desired kiosk experience** | **Recommended solution** | **Remarks** |
 | --- | --- | --- |